-The Pareto Principle is a rough guide about typical distribution.
+The Pareto Principle is a rough guide to typical distribution.
 The key point is that the numbers don’t have to be 80/20 and they do not need to add up to 100.
 For example, you may find that 30% of your employees produce 85% of the output.
 The key point is that most things are not evenly distributed and to maximise results, it is key that you identify those that are contributing more than others.

 Applying the Pareto Principle can help you identify which customers are providing you with the most valuable relationships.
 By looking at those customers with whom you have the most profitable relationships, you can start to determine where you should be investing most of your time and energy.
 That’s not to say you should disregard your other customers, but it can help you to focus your time and effort on the customers providing you with the best commercial return.

 This exercise will enable you to profile your ‘ideal’ customer by identifying the characteristics of your most profitable customers.
-You can then make any necessary adjustments to your marketing strategy to target your ‘ideal’ customers, who are likely to generate greater profit for your business.
+You can then make any necessary adjustments to your marketing strategy to target your ‘ideal’ customers, who are likely to generate a greater profit for your business.

 The Pareto Principle can also help you to identify those employees who are responsible for the greatest output.
 This will enable you to focus on rewarding these employees, setting an example for other members of the team.